-Integrity: The draft DCP Plan has been prepared in conjunction with the proponent and ensures that any of Council's development requirements within Southlakes Estate is undertaken in a consistent and transparent manner.
+Integrity: The draft DCP Plan has been prepared in conjunction with the proponent and ensures Council's development requirements within the Southlakes Estate are undertaken in a consistent and transparent manner.

 One Team: Various Council staff have been involved in the preparation of the draft DCP.